 Arrange a rack in the middle of the oven and heat to 375°F.

-When the squash is cool enough to handle, but still warm, run a fork through the flesh to separate and remove the strands from the shell.
-Add to bowl with ricotta mixture, and stir to combine.
-Divide between plates and top with pine nuts.
-Serve warm.
+When the squash is cool enough to handle but still warm, run a fork through the flesh to separate and remove the strands from the shell.
+Add to the ricotta mixture and stir to combine.
+Divide between plates or transfer to a serving platter and top with the pine nuts.

 - Storage: Leftovers can be stored in a covered container in the refrigerator for up to 4 days.